mhpm/orm-react/README.md

 [MIT](LICENSE)

 ## 🙋‍♂️ Contact
-For questions or feedback, please open an issue or contact [your-email@example.com].
+For questions or feedback, please open an issue or contact.

 ---

-> _Made with ❤️ for the Driscolls Challenge._
+> _Made with hard work!